Appracatappra/ActionData/Documentation/GettingStarted.md

 > Unlicensed Appracatappra Product

 Please see the **Activating Your License** documentation that shipped with your purchase for the full details.
+Trail versions of our frameworks do not require an Activation Key and can be used as-is in you app projects.

 <a name="Component-Documentation"></a>
 ## Component Documentation